Need to talk? Call 1800 882 436.

 • Ask your midwife to apply warm compresses to your perineum during the second stage of labour to help stretch the area to allow for the baby's head.

-• Your doctor may recommend an episiotomy if you need an assisted birth to reduce the risk of a third or fourth degree perineal tear.
+• Your doctor may recommend an episiotomy if you need an assisted birth.
 This will only be done with your verbal informed consent.

-• After a vaginal birth, your doctor or midwife should offer to perform an assessment for perineal tears, including an examination which involves a finger in your bottom (rectal or PR examination).
+• After a vaginal birth, your doctor or midwife will offer to assess your vagina and perineal area for tears.
+This may also include examination by carefully inserting a finger in your bottom (rectal or PR examination) to check for internal tears.

 How is birth injury treated?

-Some birth injuries are minor and may heal on their own — for example, a minor perineal tear or graze.
+Some physical birth injuries are minor and may heal on their own — for example, a minor perineal tear or graze.
 Other injuries need treatment at the time, such as a deeper tear that needs stitches.
 You may also need some pain relief.
+Let your health team know if you are in pain.

 What can help my recovery?